 Generally speaking, cloud computing is a positive choice for business.
 It’s an especially easy and sensible direction when we are talking about SMBs and startups.

 For one thing, the typical issues enterprises might raise related to cloud – particularly integration and security – are minimized at a small business because the systems are less complex and because growth is prioritized over concerns with third-party data protection.
-Cloud Hosting services actually tend to be a major improvement in security over in-house systems, but that’s more obvious in the context of SMBs.
+Cloud Server Hosting services actually tend to be a major improvement in security over in-house systems, but that’s more obvious in the context of SMBs.